Quick Summary

 Popular Shapes | Triangular, square, and rectangular prisms are common shapes. | Square and triangular pyramids are well-known shapes. |

-Despite their differences, there are some similarities between prisms and pyramids share some key features:
+Despite the difference between prism and pyramid, there are some similarities between prisms and pyramids share some key features:

-A prism and a pyramid are two distinct three-dimensional geometric shapes, and understanding the difference between a pyramid and a prism is essential in geometry.
+A prism and a pyramid are two distinct three-dimensional geometric shapes, and understanding the difference between prism and pyramid is essential in geometry.

 Prisms have two parallel and identical polygonal bases (such as triangles, squares, or rectangles) connected by rectangular or parallelogram sides.
+This is one key difference between prism and pyramid.
 Pyramids, on the other hand, have only one polygonal base (triangle, square, pentagon, etc.), from which triangular faces converge at a single point called the apex.
+This distinction further highlights the difference between prism and pyramid in their structure and shape.

 Prism: Prisms have two bases, which makes them bi-pyramidal.